HexiumOS/HexUtils/README.md

 - `echo`: Outputs the provided string to the terminal.
 - `mkfile`: Creates an empty file with the specified name.
 - `mkdir`: Crates an empty directory with the specified name.
+- `rm`: Removes a file/directory with the specified name.

 ## Why HexUtils?
 HexUtils offers minimal, fast, and portable replacements for some of the most frequently used Unix command-line tools, making it ideal for scripting, embedded environments, or learning purposes.